HVAC Testing and Balancing Systems - Basic Course

 ABOUT COURSE

-This course explains and shows how to test and adjust the airflow in commercial heating, ventilating, and air conditioning (HVAC) systems.
+This course explains and shows how to test and balance the airflow in commercial heating, ventilating, and air conditioning (HVAC) systems.
 For the health and comfort of the building’s occupants HVAC systems must provide the correct amount of airflow into and out of conditioned spaces to ensure acceptable temperature, humidity and volume of cooling, heating, and ventilation air.

 Course Objectives